The role of Living Labs

 Scale-up, replication and transfer

-A Safe System approach moves away from the perspective that individuals are at fault when choosing carbon intense energy and mobility solutions and focuses more on the systemic change that is needed to enable access for all to low-carbon, sustainable infrastructures and services.
+A Safe System approach moves away from the perspective that individuals are at fault when choosing carbon-intensive energy and mobility solutions, and instead focuses on the systemic change needed to enable universal access to low-carbon, sustainable infrastructures and services.

-Moving to a Safe System approach for sustainable, decarbonised cities can build on years of experiences from the road safety realm, beginning from the first adoption of “vision zero” in Sweden in 1997 which has revolutionised the approach to improving road safety.
+Transitioning to a Safe System approach for sustainable, decarbonised cities can build on years of experience from the road safety realm, beginning with the first adoption of “vision zero” in Sweden in 1997, which has revolutionised the approach to improving road safety.
 There are now plenty of technological and operational options readily available which can drastically reduce CO2 emissions and improve the quality of life in cities.
-Part of this approach is the provision of more sustainable choices to users and clear signals of preference—for example, through pricing or regulation.
+Part of this approach is providing users with more sustainable choices and clear signals of preference—for example, through pricing or regulation.